Battery Take Back Scheme

 Depositing waste batteries at workplaces and schools/colleges

 The 2014 Waste Management Regulations also permit all workplaces and schools/colleges to be designated as waste battery collection points, following the agreement of management.
-Businesses or schools/colleges that wish to provide battery depositing facilities on their premises may contact either the European Recycling Platform (ERP) Ireland or WEEE Ireland, as specified below.
+Businesses or schools/colleges that wish to provide battery depositing facilities on their premises may contact either the European Recycling Platform (ERP) Ireland or WEEE Ireland, as specified above.

 Upload to this page